DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

     unwillingness to provide social security for women.
 Women see their husbands as a social security, not their jobs, skills or government.
-    Women are encouraged to be employed by their husband by not working, thus leaving them to their husband’s mercy.
+    Women are encouraged to be employed by their husband by not working, thus leaving them to their husband's mercy.

-6. Other than government, it is an important result that shows us how inadequate these non-governmental organizations are about woman’s rights.
+6. Other than government, it is an important result that shows us how inadequate these non-governmental organizations are about woman's rights.
 Apparently civil organizations have failed their duties, if we look at these shows.